-Globalization And Free Trade...or Not?
+Globalization And Free Trade...
+Or Not?
 The Battle To Be Fought

 Let me be perfectly clear where I stand on this issue.

 I believe that the movement toward globalization and free trade cannot be stopped.
-It may be slowed down for a while, but it will never be totally stopped…let alone reversed.
+It may be slowed down for a while, but it will never be totally stopped, let alone reversed.

 The basic reason for this is my belief in the spread of information.
 Although I don't have the space to defend this belief right here, I recommend an excellent source for this way of thinking, a source that explains how information is behind the advancement of the world, both physically as well as mentally.

 This source is the book written by Cesar Hidalgo of MIT titled "Why Information Grows: The Evolution of Order, from Atoms to Economies."
 Mr. Hidalgo explains that it is the growth of information that is behind not only the evolving world, but is also behind the expansion and development of nations and of globalization.

 This spread of information has continued throughout all history.

-The noted New York Times columnist Thomas Friedman in his latest book "Thank Your for Being Late," takes this argument and places it within modern history and the contribution the acceleration of the spread of information is having on the world and globalization.
+The noted New York Times columnist Thomas Friedman in his latest book "Thank You for Being Late," takes this argument and places it within modern history and the contribution the acceleration of the spread of information is having on the world and globalization.

-If this spread of information is behind world globalization and if it cannot be stopped…but, possibly only postponed for a while…then the real issues pertain to questions about who can participate from not only the innovation that is taking place in the world that are the consequence of the spread of information but from, as Friedman emphasizes, the acceleration of the this innovation.
+If this spread of information is behind world globalization and if it cannot be stopped but possibly only postponed for a while, then the real issues pertain to questions about who can participate from not only the innovation that is taking place in the world that is the consequence of the spread of information but from, as Friedman emphasizes, the acceleration of this innovation.

 Right now, the major source of discontent being expressed within the world seems to be coming from those that have been unable to participate in consequences generated by this spread of information.
-If one looks at the election results in Great Britain and in the United States, one is drawn to the conclusion that this bifurcation of the world is having serious ramifications for how the world might progress.
+If one looks at the election results in Great Britain and in the US, one is drawn to the conclusion that this bifurcation of the world is having serious ramifications for how the world might progress.

-For one thing, leaders cannot successfully combat the spread of information by tariffs and other forms of protectionism that attempts to halt or slow down free trade and the advance of globalism.
+For one thing, leaders cannot successfully combat the spread of information by tariffs and other forms of protectionism that attempt to halt or slow down free trade and the advance of globalism.

 And, these leaders cannot resolve the issue by trying to pump up economic activity by either government spending or monetary policy.
 Just "goosing up" aggregate demand is not going to reduce or eliminate the bifurcation between those that can participate in the advancing innovation and those that cannot participate.